Everest Base Camp Helicopter Tour

 • The weather conditions around Everest are unpredictable, such as strong winds, low visibility, or snowfall, which can cause significant risks during landing and takeoff.

-• There aren’t many options for safe landing spots because Everest Base Camp has difficult and rocky ground, making landing difficult and sometimes risky.
+• There aren’t many options for safe landing spots because Everest Base Camp has rocky and challenging ground, making landing difficult and sometimes risky.

 • Helicopter landings at Everest Base Camp aren’t available to preserve the precious environment and reduce human impact on the beautiful Himalayan surroundings.